BestTimesToVisit.com Logo

 Long-Distance Buses (Rutas del Sur, Buses Pacheco)

-Tip:Book tickets in advance, especially during peak season (December-February), through the bus company websites or apps like Busbud.
+Tip:Book tickets online in advance, especially during peak season (December-February), through company websites or platforms like Plataforma 10.
 Avoid last-minute bookings as popular routes sell out.
-Many buses have onboard restrooms and offer snacks, but bring your own water and extra layers as temperatures can fluctuate.
+Buses often have onboard restrooms, but bring snacks and water for longer journeys.
+Be prepared for potential delays due to weather – patience is key in Patagonia.

-Essential for crossing fjords and reaching remote peninsulas, particularly in Chilean Patagonia.
-The Navimag ferry from Puerto Montt to Puerto Natales is an epic journey in itself, offering stunning views and a unique way to travel.
+Ferries are crucial for navigating fjords and reaching certain remote locations, particularly in Chilean Patagonia.
+The Navimag ferry from Puerto Montt to Puerto Natales is an epic journey in itself, offering a unique perspective on the coastline.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.